peterbonnesoeur/HuggingFaceCourses/README.md

 pip3 install -r requirements.txt
 ```

-P.S: the usage of a virtualenv is highly recommended as the modesl used by Hugging Face are fairly bit (~GB).
+P.S: the usage of a virtualenv is highly recommended as the modesl used by Hugging Face are fairly bit (~Gb).